 - ActionNeeded: When the work for the task has not been submitted and the deadline to complete the task has been extended for 24 hours.

 - AwaitingRegistration: If a student has completed a task but has not registered.

 - Invalid: If the task is marked as invalid, irrelevant, or spam.

 - Closed: Work on this task has been successfully completed.

-Wednesday, January 8, 2014 (9:00 AM PT) - Participating Orgs complete all evaluations of student’s work
+Wednesday, January 21, 2015 (9:00 AM PT) - Mentoring Organizations complete all evaluations of student’s work

-All student contestants will be required to send in 2 forms to be able to participate in the Google Code-in contest.
-These forms must be uploaded prior to the student claiming their first task.
+You must submit two (2) forms to be able to participate in the Google Code-in contest.
+These forms must be uploaded before you claim your first task.

-b) proof of enrollment in a pre-university program (any 1 of these will be accepted: photocopy of student ID, letter from school administrator on school letterhead, or copy of current school transcript).
-There are examples of the acceptable proofs of enrollment on the GCI wiki.
+ii) You must submit proof of enrollment in a pre-university program (any 1 of these will be accepted: photocopy of student ID, letter from school administrator on school letterhead, or copy of current school transcript).
+You can find examples of these here.

 Grand Prize Winners will be required to submit additional paperwork.
 Please see the Contest Rules for more information.